G

 Migration Pattern and Timing

-Goldcrests migrate in winter and dominate the skies of Scandinavia, with flocks from abroad joining the natives for the significant migration to Britain.
+Goldcrests migrate in winter and dominate the skies of Scandinavia, with flocks from abroad joining resident birds for the annual migration to Britain.
 Generally, there are around 610,000 breeding pairs in the United Kingdom.
 However, this number significantly increases to about five million individuals during the colder months.

-Despite the migration to get away from freezing temperatures, Goldcrests are still susceptible to the elements, and usually, only one-tenth of the population survives the cold weather.
+Despite the migration to get away from freezing temperatures, Goldcrests are still susceptible to the elements, and usually, only one-tenth of the population survives the cold winter.

 It’s not only the cold climate that affects these tiny birds; the temperature affects the natural supply of insects, starving a considerable percentage of the goldcrest population.
 Although these declines seem terrible, goldcrests can easily replenish their numbers in a short amount of time.

-Goldcrests are diurnal and very energetic; they can flap their wings extremely fast and enjoy hopping and jumping amongst sticks and branches in a jerking motion, which comes off in a reasonably fierce fashion, very similar to the wren.
+Goldcrests are diurnal and very energetic; they can flap their wings extremely fast and enjoy hopping and jumping among sticks and branches in a jerking motion, giving them a remarkably fierce appearance, very similar to the wren.

 When hidden from sight amongst the dense foliage, goldcrests are recognized by their call, which is a high-pitched “zi-zi-zi” noise.
 However, this noise is too high-pitched for most humans’ hearing range.

-They use their pointed bill to poke into bark crevices and other tight spots to find prey and will often hang upside down.
-In addition, they love to scavage through leaves to gather insects.
+They use their pointed bill to poke into bark crevices and other tight spots to find prey, and will often hang upside down.
+In addition, they love to scavenge through leaves to gather insects.

-They like to live in small groups and display erratic behavior during colder months, often joining the sedentary colonies of birds for their species.
+They live in small groups and display erratic behavior during colder months, often joining sedentary colonies of birds of their own species.

 They can fly long distances when migrating, but harsh weather can end their journey instantly.
 So during winter, goldcrests like to roost together at night in thick vegetation, huddled up together for warmth.